-For Mental Health Awareness Week 2020, 7 of the 13 reflections on Supporting Good Mental Health have been made available as a podcast series, released daily.
+The 13 daily reflections are also available as a podcast series.
 Listen using the player below, or subscribe wherever you get your podcasts.

 You can read our thirteen daily reflections Written by Professor Chris Cook and accompanied by "have a go" habits developed by Ruth Rice.

 If you want to speak to someone, please visit the Mental Health Foundation website, which has lots of helpful resources and contacts.

 Who is in our hearts and minds?
 How can we reach beyond the confines of rooms and homes to connect with those we love?

 When feeling lonely, turn to God, and ask God to turn to you.